 Cultural Impact and Legacy

 The Green Lady’s legend has profoundly shaped Dumfries and Galloway’s folklore, drawing thousands to Caerlaverock Castle annually.
-Her story appears in Martin Coventry’s Haunted Castles of Scotland (1997), which details her green-clad sorrow, and John Maxwell’s Ghosts of Galloway (2005), linking her to Maxwell betrayals.
+Her story appears in Martin Coventry’s Haunted Castles of Scotland (1997), which details her green-clad sorrow, and in John Maxwell’s Ghosts of Galloway (2005), which links her to Maxwell’s betrayals.

 The BBC’s Countryfile episode on March 24, 2024, featured the Green Lady, attracting 2.5 million viewers and boosting castle visits by 20% in April 2024.